AvePoint/cloud-api/docs/elements/user-management/user_public_api/get-multi-information-users.md

             ],
-            "isTestUser": false, // Indicates whether the user abbount is a test user for development purposes "age": 12, // The password age of the user "startDate": "1970-01-01T00:00:00Z", // The start date when the user account can sign in to Microsoft 365 "endDate": "1970-01-01T00:00:00Z", // The date when the user account will be blocked from signing in "company": "Organization ABC", // The company of the user "countryOrRegion": "Slovenia" // The country or region of the user }
+            "isTestUser": false, // Indicates whether the user abbount is a test user for development purposes "age": 12, // The password age of the user "startDate": "1970-01-01T00:00:00Z", // The start date in ISO 8601 format when the user account can sign in to Microsoft 365
+            "endDate": "1970-01-01T00:00:00Z", // The date in ISO 8601 format when the user account will be blocked from signing in
+            "company": "Organization ABC", // The company of the user "countryOrRegion": "Slovenia" // The country or region of the user }
     ],
     "metadata": {
-        "pageIndex": 1, // The page index of the current request "pageSize": 50, // The number of users to be retrieved in one request "totalCount": 1 // The total number count that matches the request }
+        "pageIndex": 1, // The current display page "pageSize": 50, // The number of objects on the display page "totalCount": 1 // The total number of objects matching the query parameters }
 }